DoD-Platform-One/Anchore/docs/BBCHANGES.md

 - Creation of virtual services for the UI and API
 - Automated creation of the license secret
+- Automated creation of an OAuth cert secret if needed (and this secret name is referenced under `anchoreGlobal.saml`)

 As additional Big Bang changes are made they should be added in these spots and this doc updated to reflect that.